tobkin/solidity-hello-world-friction-log/README.md

 ## Motivation
 - [Reddit: What is your experience being a professional blockchain engineer?
 Is it worth it?](https://www.reddit.com/r/ethdev/comments/s66a3x/what_is_your_experience_being_a_professional/)

-## How I decided to use Brownie first over Hardhat and Truffle
+## How I decided to use Brownie first over Hardhat, Truffle, or "roll-your-own" development tooling
 - I like Python more than Javascript, and Brownie is a Python-based framework
-- r/ethdev seems to dislike Truffle, so I avoided it for now
+- r/ethdev seems to have feelings about Truffle, so I deprioritized learning it for now assuming wisdom of crowd
 - [Reddit: Brownie vs Hardhat vs Truffle?](https://www.reddit.com/r/ethdev/comments/rkw5nq/brownie_vs_hardhat_vs_truffle/)

 ## Environment setup